Greek Corporate Law

 Step 5: Company’s Bank Account

 After registration, visit a Greek bank to open a business account in the name of the IKE.
-Bring your company’s registration documents, TIN, and the personal documents of administrators and partners.
+Bring your company’s registration documents, tax identification number (TIN), and the personal documents of administrators and partners.

 Deposit any capital declared in cash during formation.
 This account will serve as the financial hub for your operations, including receiving payments and managing expenses.